wr/beonos/README.md

 ## Buy a board

-You can order your own Beonos Controller from [PCBway](https://www.pcbway.com/project/shareproject/Beonos_Controller_80184a3d.html)
+You can order your own Beonos Controller from [PCBway](https://www.pcbway.com/project/shareproject/Beonos_Controller_80184a3d.html).
+You can [use my referral code](https://pcbway.com/g/AsfKU9) to get $5 off your order, if you want.

 ## What is it?